hayone1/MongoPrismSync/README.md

 The glitched dream goes like this:
 ![**DevOps that could have been in your data.**](docs/img/manual-db.png) Source: https://www.liquibase.com/

-At this point, It looks like i've moved from a readme to a whitepaper 😂.
+At this point, It looks like i've moved from a readme to a story book 😂.
 But you can find those [here](https://learn.g2.com/database-devops) and [here](https://www.liquibase.com/resources/guides/database-automation).

 ### Enter Mongocd